remy/next-http/README.md

 - [x] Support NextBASIC variables in the args, i.e. `-b a$`
 - [x] Test calling from NextBASIC (with trailing comment)
 - [x] Check POST or GET for > 512 bytes

+## Not supported / future

+- Chunked encoding

 ## Debugging and problems